tdore92/project-4-server-2/README.md

 <p>There being two arrays, two counters and remove buttons were made - the deadline on the horizon, I’ve opted to come back to the resulting bugs later on, either to spread and combine the two arrays or refactor my code entirely.</p>

-<p><strong>Update:</strong>The backend refactoring meant this process could now be simplified.
+<p><strong>Update:</strong> The backend refactoring meant this process could now be simplified.
 Instead of handling two arrays, there is only one basket array to map and filter, thus only one handleDelete function needed.</p>

 <img src="https://i.imgur.com/ywp71ZZ.png" alt="Basket page"/>

 <h2>Wins</h2>

 <p>Basket: In project 2 my team and I tried to create a similar feature that we didn't quite figure out how to implement in time, so it felt quite satisfying to succeed in a solo venture this time around.</p>

+<p>Refactoring: The deadline having passed, I wasn't satisfied with the end result.
+It's felt very rewarding to come back to this project and refactor and refine certain elements, and I'm looking to tinker with it further.</p>

 <h2>Challenges</h2>